mvolkmann/blog/src/terminal-tips.md

 Most terminal programs do not support using a mouse or track pad to position the cursor by clicking within a command being entered.
-However, the {% aTargetBlank "https://www.warp.dev", "Warp" %} terminal
+However, the {% aTargetBlank "https://www.warp.dev", "warp" %} terminal
 behaves much more like a standard text editor.
 It supports positioning the cursor by clicking, selecting text with a mouse or trackpad,